Kenncobby/SQL-Server-Data-Warehouse/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## 🌟 About Me

+This is Kenneth Appiah a SQL Developer specializing in database design, query optimization, and ETL solutions to drive secure, data-driven decisions